JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 With that we just headed outside and sat on the stoop.

 The night was quiet, the block was quiet and the stoop was quiet.
-It wasn’t that bad a night, but it was boring as hell.
+It wasn’t that bad a night to be somewhere else, but it was boring as hell.

 “Man,” I said.
 “This stinks.”
 And it was only around 10:00pm.